-Dan along with Just Right Air's Installation Manager, John Owen, and Senior Service Technician, Kent Bangerter, offer 6 compelling reasons for considering a career in HVAC:
+Dan along with Just Right's Installation Manager, John Owen and Kent, a Senior Service Technician, offer 6 compelling reasons for considering a career in HVAC:

 Let's face it.
 The average worker will be in the workforce for 45, maybe even 50 years.
 That's a long time.
 No one likes to feel like a robot on their job; they want to have challenges and be able to overcome problems.

 That's what HVAC professionals do every day: solve problems.
 Heating and air service technicians need to be able to look at a system, figure out why it isn't working, and make the repair.
 It takes mechanical skill, technical aptitude, and practical knowledge.
 Every furnace or air conditioning repair requires the ability to look at the entire system and fix the problem.

 It can be immensely gratifying to be faced with new challenges to solve.
 Dan explains that even with his years of experience, heating and air conditioning service still offers a challenge: "I can still be stumped.
 I can still go out and find something I really have to think about and ask 'why isn't this working?"